 Sunstoney

-While Sunstoney has only been in Denver for a year, the indie-pop artist has made a splash.
+While Sunstoney has only been in Denver for just over year, the indie-pop artist has made a splash.
 Her tunes mix electronic elements with pop and indie rock for a shimmering, unique sound that beckons repeat listens and dancing.
 And if you were one of the lucky audience members at her UMS sets or caught her opening for Pleasure Prince in August, you know that Sunstoney's live sets have lots of dancing.
-The singer commands the stage with an infectious energy that pulls you into her lyrical story-telling, which you can hear throughout her latest album, The Mirror Is Calling.
+The singer commands the stage with an infectious energy that pulls you into her lyrical storytelling, which you can hear throughout her latest album, The Mirror Is Calling.